Did You Miss the Biomet Hip Settlement Deadline?

 Discovery Motion Granted on Biomet M2a Magnum Hip Replacement Cases

 October 26, 2015.
 We are co-counsel with Maglio Christopher & Toale, PA on several M2a Magnum hip replacement cases that allege defects in the system.
-Recently, a dispute arose over discovery requests asking for information regarding medical device report complaints on another device considered to be “substantially similar.”
-Magistrate Judge Deborah Bailey recommended the court grant our discovery motion.
+When a dispute arose over discovery requests asking for information regarding medical device report complaints on another device considered to be “substantially similar,” Magistrate Judge Deborah Bailey recommended the court grant our discovery motion.

 Biomet Issues “Hazard Alert” for M2a Hip Implants in Australia